rcarriga/nvim-dap-ui/README.md

 require("dapui").setup()
 ```

-nvim-dap-ui will add hooks to nvim-dap to open the sidebar and tray whenever
-you start a debugging session, and close when the session is finished.

-You can manually open, close and toggle the windows with corresponding functions:
+You can open, close and toggle the windows with corresponding functions:

 ```lua
 require("dapui").open()